josxha/flutter-maplibre/docs/docs/annotations/polygon.md

 # Polygon Annotations

-Polygons are a simple way to display data on the map.
+Polygons are way to highlight an area on the map.

 <a href="/demo/#/annotations/polygon">
 <img src="/img/annotations/annotations-polygon.jpg"